21 Headless CMS Platforms That You Should Check Out

 1. Strapi

-landing page of Strapi which is a headless CMS platform Strapi is one of the most used headless CMS platforms.
+Strapi is one of the most used headless CMS platforms.
 Strapi is an open-source headless CMS that is customizable and easy to use.
-Companies such as Walmart, eBay, Toyota, IBM use this platform.
+Companies such as Walmart, eBay, Toyota, and IBM use this platform.

 Pros: